pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 Step 1: Download PyMuPDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Download this repository and unzip / decompress it.
-This will give you a folder, let us call it ``PyFitz``.
+This will give you a folder, let us call it ``pyfitz``.

 Step 2: Download and Generate MuPDF
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Download ``mupdf-x.xx-source.tar.gz`` from https://mupdf.com/downloads/archive and unzip / decompress it.
 Call the resulting folder ``mupdf``.
 The latest MuPDF **development sources** are available on https://github.com/ArtifexSoftware/mupdf -- this is **not** what you want here.

 Make sure you download the (sub-) version for which PyMuPDF has stated its compatibility.
-The various Linux flavors usually have their own specific ways to support download of packages which we cannot cover here.
+The various Linux flavors often have their own specific ways to support download of packages which we cannot cover here.
 Do not hesitate posting issues to our web site or sending an e-mail to the authors for getting support.

-Put it inside ``PyFitz`` as a subdirectory for keeping everything in one place.
+Put it inside ``pyfitz`` as a subdirectory for keeping everything in one place.

 **Applying any Changes or Hot Fixes to MuPDF**